 Now assume that the market is willing to pay up to ₹650 for your product.

 This means that with the cost plus pricing approach you will lose out on your optimal profit.
 It could have been much more than just ₹150.

 Now let us assume that the market is instead only willing to pay ₹375 for the same product.

 What happens now?

-This means that you will be tempted to leave the money on the table and not sell your product because your margin is not met.
+You will be tempted to leave the money on the table and not sell your product.
+Why ?
+Because your margin is not met in this case.

-In both of these examples, we see that pricing is based on a random number or figure, as opposed to being supported by the amount of money that the consumer is willing to buy.
+In both of these cost plus pricing strategy examples, we see that pricing is based on a random number or figure, as opposed to being supported by the amount of money that the consumer is willing to buy.

 Which means the cost plus pricing doesn’t capture the essence of the value that the product is to the customer.

-On the next article, we will go into depth on the efficacy of this costing approach and why it may be or may not be the best fit for your company.
+On the next article, we will go into depth on the efficacy of this costing approach.
+We will analyse why it may be or may not be the best fit for your company.